tjwaterman99/pytest-dbt-conventions/README.md

     assert len(source.snapshots) > 0
 ```

 The `pytest-dbt-conventions` plugin provides several fixtures that you can use.
-For a full list of available fixtures, please see the [reference]() section below.
+For a full list of available fixtures, please see the [reference](https://github.com/tjwaterman99/pytest-dbt-conventions#reference) section below.

-It's also possible to create your own fixtures.
-Please see the section [creating fixtures]() for more details.
+Most of the fixtures represent a single type of resource in your dbt project.
+For example, the fixture `source` represents a [dbt source](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) in your project.

+Note that pytest will apply any test that uses the `source` fixture to _every_ source defined in your project.
+To apply a test to only a subset of resources, please see the section [creating custom fixtures](https://github.com/tjwaterman99/pytest-dbt-conventions#creating-custom-fixtures).

 ## Allowing exceptions